 Photo of tip and surrounding electrodes.
 The tip/needle (visible through the electrode window) is the key component of the imaging system, and gives the experiment its name.
 The electrodes give us electric field control in the sample volume.

-We would like to study spatial structures in cold gases.
+We would like to study spatial structures in cold rubidium.

-The imaging system we have set up to study the dipole blockade effect could be used to study other spatial structures as well.
+The imaging system could be used to study other spatial structures as well.
 For example, we could also look at:

 - excitation-hopping / diffusion in Rydberg systems